Rahel Pabst

 We move, we shine, we fight.
 We build.
 We lose spaces, and we create new ones.

-In this series, I intentionally show the tensions that become visible around queer spaces.
-There is no singular theme in my images.
-What interests me is the subtlety of these spaces and the people who shape them. — But also whatever burns into the film when the energy moves through the space. — The light shining down on me through the reflections in the disco balls make me nervous, while I sometimes wait for two minutes before I stop the long exposure.
+In this series, I deliberately show the tensions that become visible around queer spaces.
+What interests me is the subtlety of these spaces and the people who shape them. — But also everything that burns itself into the film when the energy starts moving through the space. — The light shining down on me from the reflections of the disco balls makes me nervous as I sometimes wait two minutes before ending the long exposure.

-But it is also the moment of stillness and deep breaths that reminds me: As long as we exist, there will be colored light reflecting off the disco balls.
+But it is also this moment of stillness and the settling of my breath while taking photographs that reminds me: as long as we exist, there will be colored light reflecting off the disco balls.

 -